charliecalvert/CloudNotes/Assignments/MidtermFinal/prog109-midterm-2018.md

 - On at least three pages, include at least one image that you float to the left or right.
 - Include at least one **aside** that you float to the left or right.
 - Include examples of paragraphs, headers (h1, h2, etc) and unordered or ordered lists on several of your pages.
-- Include an **About** page with your picture on it.
+- Include at lease one **About** page, one with your picture on it for the home page, and an optional second one for your theme site.
+The theme site home page can be similar to your regular **About** page but at least a little connection to your theme.
+For instance, if you write about Frogs, you can say: "Ever since I was little I have been fascinated by frogs.
+After it rains, I like to open the window and listen to the sound of them croaking."
 - Make sure the HTML Validator is working properly on all your theme pages.
 Also check your homework pages.
-They are important, but not as important as your theme pages.
+They are very important, but not as important as your theme pages.
+The theme pages should be as polished as you can make them in the time given.

 ## Creating a GitHub Pages WebSite

-Here is a step by step outline of what needs to be done to move your WebSite from your local copy of your repository to your GitHub pages.
+Here is a step by step outline of what needs to be done to move your website from your local copy of your repository to your GitHub pages.

 1. Create your web pages and test each one locally before uploading it.
-(Choose Ctrl + O to open the page in your browser).
+(Choose **Go Live** to open the page in your browser using our built-in live web server).
 1. Push your repository
 1. Make sure it looks right on your GitHub Pages site.
   1. This usually involves browsing to a URL like this **https://mygithubname.github.io**.

-Sunday and Monday there were technical problems with GitHub pages, but they have been resolved.
+Very rarely there can be technical problems with GitHub pages, but they have been resolved.
 If you suspect problems are recurring, go to the [GitHub Status page](https://status.github.com/messages).

 The rest of this assignments outline some of the details of what I'm looking for in the midterm.